 According to the Marketing Donut, 80% of sales deals don’t get closed until after the 5th follow-up call.
-Shockingly, in practice, nearly half of the sales reps give up after the first “no”.
-What this means is that having a persistent follow-up strategy already puts you ahead of your competition and is crucial for your success in sales.
+And in practice, nearly half of the sales reps give up after the first “no.” So, having a persistent follow-up strategy already puts you ahead of competition and is crucial for your success in sales.

-The best days to contact leads are Wednesday and Thursday.
-Avoid sales calls on Mondays.
-Paying attention to these findings from the Lead Response Management Study can increase your contact and qualification ratios up to 50%.
+Looking at these findings from the Lead Response Management Study, they found that you can increase your contact and qualification ratios up to 50% by contacting leads on Wednesday and Thursday, and avoiding Mondays.
 Also, try to avoid calling prospects in the middle of the day.
-Right in the morning or in the late afternoon will bring you the most success.
+First thing in the morning or late in the afternoon will bring you the most success.

 If you want some more tips on how to make perfect sales calls check-out our free sales call cheat sheet collection!
 Download the guide to get pre and post-call checklists, a perfect structure for all your sales call and best practice questions and talking points.